jonathanho168/foodforflowers/README.md

+Note that the Unity files (Garden) could not be pushed to GitHub because of size.
+If you are interesting in seeing them, email at fernando.cuellogarcia@yale.edu

 ## Inspiration

 Eating disorders hit really close to home.
 Over the years, we’ve seen for ourselves how quickly the current apps on the market are not only tedious and error-prone, but can (more concerningly) make us overfixate on some specific number, make us incredibly restrictive in our habits, and so much more…